waggle-sensor/summer2021/Lee/work-log.md

   Each Node offers different functionality, which can range from a simple debug node to be able to see what's going on in your flow. there are 6 core nodes: inject, debug, function, change, switch, and template.

-  1) Inject Node literally, is to manual trigger, which is input.
+  * Inject Node literally, is to manual trigger, which is input.
-  2) On the other hands, debug, is output.
+  * On the other hands, debug, is output.
 This node can be used to display messages.
-  3) Function node allows JavaScript code to be run against the messages that are passed through it.
+  * Function node allows JavaScript code to be run against the messages that are passed through it.
-  4) The change node can be used to modify a message’s properties and set context properties without having to resort to a Function node.
+  * The change node can be used to modify a message’s properties and set context properties without having to resort to a Function node.
-  5) The Switch node allows messages to be routed to different branches of a flow by evaluating a set of rules against each message.
+  * The Switch node allows messages to be routed to different branches of a flow by evaluating a set of rules against each message.
-  6) The Template node can be used to generate text using a message’s properties to fill out a template.
+  * The Template node can be used to generate text using a message’s properties to fill out a template.

+  Note. my RPI is set up (turn on) and my laptop is used with my RPI IP address/port number - http://192.168.20.15:1880/ and http://192.168.20.15:1880/ui
-  1. Http Rest endpoint
+  ## 1. Http Rest endpoint
   Restcountries API are used to get countries dataset from https://restcountries.eu/rest/v2.
   It includes the countries name, their languages, population, and capital and so on.
 But my goal this testing was that when I enter the capital, then country name pops up, which is filtered data by using its API service.
   In the http request node, when the url is attched, debug(msg.payload) and country (format) will show the output.